jimm/kronut/README.md

 # To Do

+- Fix tests for RtMidi

 - Find out where slot MIDI track is stored in the slot struct.
 It's only for songs.

 - Set list control surface mode: figure out values (and bit range in struct) so they can be presented as text instead of a number.